 If you struggle with cramp, or feel particularly dehydrated, some more deliberate fluid intake and sodium supplementation might be helpful.
 Here’s some advice on how to speed up your recovery by rehydrating more effectively.

 We hope you find this useful as you look for your best perform yet!
-If you have any questions about hydration at all, you can email James at email@example.com.
+If you have any questions about hydration at all, you can email our Athlete Support Team at email@example.com.

 Enjoy your race!